evaktar/SoCoBio/README.md

 # SoCoBio
-Project Folders for my internship at University of Sussex for SoCoBio
+For my internship at University of Sussex for SoCoBio